digipres/workbench/src/formats/compare.md

     extstr = set.name + " extensions: " + set.elems.reduce(function(acc, item, index) {
       return acc + (index === 0 ? '' : ', ') + item.name;
     }, '');
+    // Note that a downside of how this is implemented is the auto-updating doesn't work, so instead we just allow a LOT of rows.
     //d3.select("#upset_set").node().textContent = exts
     const results_table = Inputs.table(selection.elems,{
         header: {